Paris778/Computer-Vision-Hand-Tracking/README.md

 This repositiory contains two projects and one generalist module which can be imported and used into different projects such as the Hand-Tracked Pong Game: https://github.com/Paris778/Computer-Vision-Pong-Hand-Tracked/

 ### Project 1: Finger Counter
-This project can identify how many fingers are shown to the camera using Google's mediapipe
+This project can identify how many fingers are shown to the camera using Google's mediapipe.

 ![Alt text](https://github.com/Paris778/Computer-Vision-Hand-Tracking/blob/main/computer%20vision%20media/Capture4.JPG "Title")
 ![Alt text](https://github.com/Paris778/Computer-Vision-Hand-Tracking/blob/main/computer%20vision%20media/Capture5.JPG "Title")